jason71319jason/TDD_Chatroom/README.md

 1. VSC > Git > Push

 if fail to push, you might pull repo first and merge it.
-Then push it agian.
+Then push it again.

 ## Git Pull